-It didn’t, although Conrad L. Hall’s posthumous win for cinematography was well-earned.
+(It didn’t, although Conrad L. Hall’s posthumous win for cinematography was well-earned.)

 But if a film doesn’t win or get nominated for an Academy Award, it’s not automatically bad, just like a nomination or a win isn’t a guarantee of quality.
 (Did you remember that Suicide Squad won an Oscar just last year?
 It did!)
 This year, there were plenty of snubs and some of them are more noteworthy than others.
 Wonder Woman, for example, was nothing short of a phenomenon, and as culturally important as a modern superhero blockbuster can be, and it isn’t up for anything.
-That’s certainly unfortunate.

 There’s another category of snub, though, that isn’t really even a snub: the small, independent movie that was never going to be an option.
 Occasionally, the Oscars recognize films in this mold.
 Lady Bird has five nominations, all in major categories, and it’s possible it wins at least one despite a $10 million budget and just $39 million in box office returns.
 But it’s rare that more than one small, micro-budgeted movie breaks through into the mainstream, which is unfortunate on multiple levels.
 There are a lot of good movies being made no one will see.

-John Cho (Harold & Kumar, Star Trek) plays Jin, son of a famous architectural scholar who’s taken ill in Columbus, a town filled with modern architecture.
+John Cho (Harold & Kumar, Star Trek) plays Jin, son of a famous architectural scholar who’s taken ill in Columbus, a town filled with examples modern architecture.
 Haley Lu Richardson plays Casey, a recent high school graduate who works at the library while living with her mom.

 (Full disclosure, I’m an Indiana resident and have been for most of my life, and I was not aware Columbus was an architectural hotbed.
 My mom was, though.)

 She and a coworker (Rory Culkin, perfectly cast) have a few flirtatious scenes together, and her scenes with Cho are also on point.
-But she does amazing work by herself, which can’t be easy.
+But like Cho she does amazing work by herself, which can’t be easy.
 Casey is clearly trapped by a few factors, and you can see her try on a few different personas as she attempts to figure out just what her next steps will be.

-It’s tempting to compare Columbus to films like Lost in Translation, but set in a small Indiana city, and maybe that’s the right comparison in terms of an overall theme; two strangers meet and explore together.
+It’s tempting to compare Columbus to films like Lost in Translation, but set in a small Indiana city, and maybe that’s the right comparison in terms of an overall theme: two strangers meet and explore together.
 It’d be a disservice to this movie, though, to pin it that way; there’s such depth and it’s a story that rings so true on so many levels.
 Young people like Casey are out there, and their stories aren’t often told, much less with this much elegance.

 It’s a wonderful movie, and a neat trick, sneaking so much realism into a surreal setting.
-But then again, people in Columbus do that every day.
-I guess I’ll have to visit sometime.
+Then again, people in Columbus do that every day.
+I’ll have to visit sometime.